 “The positive attributes of wool in terms of durability, recyclability and low impact care are consistent with strategies to minimise shedding of microfibres to the environment.”

 The man-made trash vortex is an imposing presence, one documented in the Craig Leeson-directed documentary Plastic Oceans in which teams of scientists and marine biologists explore the dire effects of the toxic pollutant and point to its long-term ramifications not only on the natural environment but human life, too.
-With no singular solution to the growing issue, and without significant government support – such as the banning of single-use plastic bags, a law that has been implemented in certain countries and states around the world, such as California, which has seen a reduction of 13 billion plastic bags per year – responsibility has fallen to the private sector and individual citizens to remedy our oceans.
-Through a responsible choice of what we wear, we can ultimately contribute to the long-term health of the planet.
+Through a responsible choice of what we wear, and how we care, we can ultimately contribute to the long-term health of the planet.